LCSB-BioCore/COBREXA.jl/docs/src/model_structure.md

 Model
 ```
 The fields of `Reaction`, `Metabolite`, `Gene` types are shown below.
-When reading, writing, building or analysing models, these fields are what is used by `CobraTools`.
+When reading, writing, building or analysing models, these fields are what is used by `CobraTools.jl`.
 ```@docs
 Reaction
 ```